NVIDIA/nvmath-python/docs/sphinx/installation.rst

    * - Command
      - Description
-   * - ``conda install -c conda-forge nvmath-python cuda-version=11``
-     - Install nvmath-python along with all CUDA 11 optional dependencies (packages for cuBLAS/cuFFT/... and CuPy) to support nvmath host APIs.
    * - ``conda install -c conda-forge nvmath-python cuda-version=12``
      - Install nvmath-python along with all CUDA 12 optional dependencies (packages for cuBLAS/cuFFT/... and CuPy) to support